 The Foundation will respond to small grant requests within 12 weeks of the closing date.
 The Foundation seeks to minimise paperwork and reporting mechanisms for this program.

 Small grants will initially be assessed by the Foundation staff and final recommendations will be made by the Grants Sub-Committee of the Board of the Mercy Foundation.

 The Social Justice Small Grants program is now closed.

 Download the criteria and application form here:

-⇒ Click here to download the Mercy Foundation Social Justice Small Grants Application Form & Criteria 2018
+⇒ Click here to download the Mercy Foundation Social Justice Small Grants Application Form & Criteria 2018 (Word version)

 Each year the Mercy Foundation may nominate a particular area of focus for the Social Justice Small Grants.
 In 2018 the focus topic will be on developing an inclusive and sustainable economy.
 The focus area is based on the Australian Catholic Social Justice Council’s Social Justice Statement for 2017 – 2018.
 You can download the statement here.